servalproject/serval-dna/doc/Mesh-Streaming-Protocol.md

 the connection has been stopped and no more messages will be received, but the outbound direction may continue.

-The only way to shut down an open listening socket is to close it.
+Listening sockets cannot be shut down.
+The only way to stop an open listening socket from accepting connections is to close it.

 #### Closing